Huan Xuan: Gradual increase in power

-After Emperor Xiaowu's death in 396, Emperor An became emperor, and as he was developmentally disabled, Sima Daozi, as his uncle, served as regent.
-Sima Daozi was incompetent, and his trusted associates Wang Guobao (王國寶) and Wang Xu (王緒) took the opportunity to become wealthy from corruption.
-They feared the military powers that Yin Zhongkan and Wang Gong (王恭) the governor of Yan (兗州) and Qing (青州) Provinces (at that time, roughly modern central Jiangsu) possessed and persuaded Sima Daozi to reduce their domains.
+After Emperor Xiaowu's death in November 396, (Note: Most (if not all) classical sources attributed Honoured Lady Zhang as both the mastermind and the executor of Emperor Xiaowu's murder.)
+Emperor An became emperor, and as he was developmentally disabled, Sima Daozi, as his uncle, served as regent.
+Sima Daozi was incompetent, and his trusted associates Wang Guobao and Wang Xu (王緒) took the opportunity to become wealthy from corruption.
+They feared the military powers that Yin Zhongkan and Wang Gong the governor of Yan (兗州) and Qing (青州) Provinces (Note: at that time, roughly modern central Jiangsu) possessed and persuaded Sima Daozi to reduce their domains.
 In response, Wang Gong sent messengers to Yin to discuss a campaign to seek the removal of Wang Guobao and Wang Xu.
 Huan Xuan, believing that a disturbance would help his cause, encouraged Yin to join Wang Gong's campaign.
 Wang Gong, believing that Yin would join him, then started the campaign, and quickly intimidated Sima Daozi into executing Wang Guobao and Wang Xu.

 In 398, Huan Xuan requested the post of governor of Guang Province (廣州, modern Guangdong and Guangxi), and Sima Daozi, afraid that he would start a new disturbance with Yin, was quite willing to give him the post.
 Huan Xuan accepted the post but did not actually report to Panyu (番禺, modern Guangzhou, Guangdong), the capital of Guang Province.

-Later that year, angry that Sima Daozi had seized part of his domain and given it to his associate Wang Yu (王愉), Yu Kai (庾楷) the governor of Yu Province (豫州, then modern central Anhui) persuaded Wang Gong and Yin to start another rebellion aimed at the removals of Wang Yu and another associate of Sima Daozi's, Sima Shangzhi (司馬尚之) the Prince of Qiao.
+Later that year, angry that Sima Daozi had seized part of his domain and given it to his associate Wang Yu (王愉), Yu Kai (庾楷) (Note: grandson of Yu Liang and brother of Pei Songzhi's mother) the governor of Yu Province (豫州, then modern central Anhui) persuaded Wang Gong and Yin to start another rebellion aimed at the removals of Wang Yu and another associate of Sima Daozi's, Sima Shangzhi (司馬尚之) the Prince of Qiao.
 However, not being actually a military man himself, Yin gave the commands of the forward armies to Huan Xuan and Yang Quanqi (楊佺期).
 They quickly advanced toward the capital Jiankang, but Wang Gong's general Liu Laozhi (劉牢之) then turned against him, capturing and executing him.
 With Wang Gong dead, Sima Daozi next tried to destroy Yin's coalition by ordering him deposed and giving his post to Huan Xuan's cousin Huan Xiu (桓脩), while giving Jiang Province (江州, modern Jiangxi and Fujian) to Huan Xuan and Yong Province (雍州, then modern northern Hubei and southwestern Henan) to Yang.
 Huan and Yang hesitated—not willing to turn against Yin immediately but wanting to accept the powerful posts.
 This caused an immediate withdrawal of Yin's troops, as Yin wanted to resecure his Jing Province, and soon forced Sima Daozi to return the post to him, but the seeds of dissension between Huan, Yin, and Yang were sown.
 Yin, apprehensive of Huan, soon entered into an alliance with Yang.
 However, he was also apprehensive of Yang, and therefore repeatedly stopped Yang's plans to attack Huan together.